fbpx

 “Studies have proven the benefits of using active ingredients every day,” New York dermatologist Dennis Gross, MD says.
 “Instead, cycle with stronger boosted products that are designed to be used once or twice per week while staying on your daily regimen.
 I call this skin boosting instead of skin cycling.”

-The idea here is to remain consistent with things like cleansing and using “boosters” sparingly to provide bursts of treatment without constantly overwhelming the skin with highly concentrated products.
+The idea here is to remain consistent with things like cleansing and moisturizing.
+Then, you use “boosters” sparingly to provide bursts of treatment without constantly overwhelming the skin with highly concentrated products.
 “This is very different than using what should be a daily product only several times a week, which ultimately makes it sub optimal,” Dr. Gross explains.
 “Do not sacrifice the benefits of these tried-and-true ingredients.”

-Products and treatments meant to be used daily will be marked as such, and if they are a good fit for your skin, you should use them as recommended.
-The same can be said for most of those boosters, which (like many face masks) are often recommended for use only once or twice weekly.
+Products and treatments meant to be used daily will be marked as such.
+And if they are a good fit for your skin, you should use them as recommended.
+The same can be said for most of those boosters.
+Like many face masks, these are often recommended for use only once or twice weekly.

 “Add in ‘skin boosters’ like masks, retinol peels, brightening masks, stronger acid peels, steaming treatments, etc., essentially anything with a higher percentage of actives that is designed to be used once or twice (or even several times) per week,” Dr. Gross explains.